 The British organizers of the four-yearly sporting showpiece have contended with ticketing controversies and faced transport, security and budgeting challenges in their bid to follow in the footsteps of Beijing four years ago.

 Illegal gambling has also been on the rise in worldwide sport, and London chiefs have identified it as a bigger threat to this year’s Games than drugs.
-Read the rest of this entry »
+FULL POST

 The anticipation prior to the 1982 World Cup finals tournament in Spain was electric.

 Were the rumors true?
 Did Brazil really have a team to match the great 1970 World Cup-winning side?
 Could 12 years of hurt be finally over with the "Class of '82" living up to the hype by taking the trophy back to Brazil for a fourth time?
-Read the rest of this entry »
+FULL POST

 Another clay-court tournament, another win for Rafael Nadal.